wangtzuh/Goat_Challenge/README.md

   * `APIGateway` used to perform requests through http request
   * More example, such as `LocalPersistasnceGateway` to interact with the local database.

+#### Still missing:
+1. Unit test for `Model`, `Usecase`, concrete `Gateways` and `APIClient`
+2. `LocalPersistantLayer` to store and fetch the Weather data.
+Therefore we can have the flow of requesting weather data by going though http request, then check CoreData, and lastly load the mock.json file.
+3. Should cover a usecase for 'GCLocationManager' to fit the general structure for the application.
+4. Error handling cases.